 Employees feel happy when they are efficient and can see how much their work matters to the organization.
 You can encourage efficiency in three ways:

 - In-house mentoring.When employees don’t do a task well, it’s usually because they don’t know how to do it properly.
 By assigning a new employee or an employee that has been given new responsibilities to someone who is experienced in the work, you will be able to groom skills throughout the organization.

 - Formal training.Sometimes it’s not enough for a more experienced person to share their knowledge.
 Certain work, especially technical work, requires an understanding of fundamental principles.
 For this, you will need to offer formal training, either inviting subject matter experts to offer in-house classes or sending your employees out to classes.
 You can also sign employees up for online third-party training.

 - Tools, equipment, and environment.It’s not enough to just have people know how to do a good job, you also have to create the right conditions for them to deploy their knowledge and skills.
-Giving your employees good computer hardware and machines, giving them high-end software, and providing them with a clean, well-lit, pleasant environment will help them do their jobs well.
+Giving your employees good computer hardware and machines, giving them high-end software, such as those created by the software developers at https://clockers.io/, and providing them with a clean, well-lit, pleasant environment will help them do their jobs well.

 In conclusion, you can make the best use of time in your organization by encouraging productivity through various practical means that are easy to implement.